Uncertainty quantification and stability of neural operators for prediction of three-dimensional turbulence: Introductuion

 To address the aforementioned challenges, this study presents a systematic analysis of the trustworthiness and reliability of FNO-based models by investigating their uncertainty quantification and long-term predictive stability in the context of three-dimensional forced homogeneous isotropic turbulence (HIT).
 To further interpret the varying performance of different FNO-based models under different temporal resolutions, we examine the relationship between predictive accuracy and the temporal correlation structure of the underlying flow.
 In particular, the autocorrelation function (ACF) is adopted as a meaningful proxy to characterize the temporal coherence of turbulent dynamics and to assess model stability in operator learning frameworks \cite{sardarConcerningUseTurbulent2024b, wangFurtherInvestigationData2023}.
 Moreover, this study analyzes the error distribution across spatial scales, distinguishing between low-frequency (large-scale) and high-frequency (small-scale) modes.
-The results emphasize that incorporating prediction constraints and optimizing time intervals are essential for enhancing the robustness and reliability of FNO-based models.
+A schematic overview of the work is shown in Fig.~\ref{fig:1}, which integrates the problem setup, the neural-operator architecture, and the framework for posterior analysis.
+Fig.~\ref{fig:1} illustrates how the systematic analysis framework integrates and organizes the methodology, outlining the entire process of this study.
+This includes inputting a flow field with aleatoric uncertainty into the surrogate models (introducing epistemic uncertainty) to make predictions, and applying stability analysis and UQ to assess reliability; ACF is also used to analyze the temporal coherence of turbulent dynamics and the distribution of errors across spatial scales.
+The results of the study emphasize that incorporating prediction constraints and optimizing time intervals are essential for enhancing the robustness and reliability of FNO-based models.
 Notably, the proposed factorized-implicit Fourier neural operator (F-IFNO) strikes a favorable balance between predictive robustness and computational efficiency, outperforming both traditional numerical solvers and other FNO-based models.